Sri Lankan pumpkin curry in roasted coconut.

 Add the pumpkin pieces to the curry paste and combine. let the pumpkin cook in the paste for a few minutes while mixing.

-Pour in water, season with salt and leave it to slow simmer until the pumpkin turns slightly soft.
+Pour in water, season with salt, and leave it to slowly simmer until the pumpkin turns slightly soft.
 20 minutes.

 Pour in the coconut milk (if there’s still a bit of water left, that’s fine).
 Slow simmer until the gravy turns thick, 20-25 minutes.